g-st180/SEC-EDGAR-Scraper-for-Outstanding-Shares/README.md

 - Navigates to a company's SEC filing index page (10-Q / 10-K)
 - Opens the Interactive XBRL viewer
-- Dynamically locates the “Common Stock, Shares Outstanding” value in the table, even if the layout changes
+- Dynamically locates the “Common Stock, Shares Outstanding” value in the table.

 ---